 Still, there are some good scenes and positive elements that shouldn’t be ignored.
 In my opinion, the acting was good, especially in the case of ZLY, Nicky Wu and JJ Jia.
 There are some beautiful scenes as the time Yu Er spent with Ding Yin in Zu Mountain, and some epic moments like Ding Yin choosing to save Qing Yun and dying with Yu Er.
 The effort they made with the OST is also remarkable.

 However, I think I won’t watch season 2.
-I’m totally sure that Ye Zu Xin will make a better villain than Gongsun Wu Wo’s actor (everyone could), but I won’t be able (and don’t want) to bear more deficient scripting.
+I’m totally sure that Ye Zu Xin will make a better villain than Gongsun Wu Wo’s actor (anyone could), but I won’t be able (and don’t want) to bear more deficient scripting.

 The show could have been awesome and far more better if they hadn’t use 56 episodes, with a lot of stuffing, for a story that could have been carried out in 30.
 A pity, indeed.